 To select Off mode on the thermostat:

-• Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.
+• Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.

-• You can also go to Mode from the main menu and select Off.
+• Or, from the main menu, go to Mode and select Off.

 Off mode can even be accessed from your Google Home app: